quicwg/base-drafts/draft-ietf-quic-transport.md

   control or connection-level flow control, but MUST be subject to stream-level flow control.

-* An application MAY exclude specific stream IDs from connection- level flow control.
+* An application MAY exclude specific stream IDs from connection-level flow control.
 If so, these streams MUST NOT be subject to connection-level flow control.